HC quashes all orders passed to convert Jaya's residence as memorial, wonders if it is not one memorial too many | Law-Order

 On August 17, 2017 then Chief Minister K Palaniswami had announced that Veda Nilayam would be converted into a memorial and opened to the public in remembrance of her achievements and service to the people.

-The Tamil Nadu Assembly had in September 2020 adopted a Bill to replace an ordinance issued for possession of the house and to facilitate vesting of movable properties therein with the government.
+The Tamil Nadu Assembly had on September 2020 adopted a Bill to replace an ordinance issued for possession of the house and to facilitate vesting of movable properties therein with the government.

 In January this year, Veda Nilayam, converted into a memorial, was declared open by Palaniswami.